Tobet/Tobet/README.md

 ### :man_technologist: About Me :

-- :computer: Programming since i was 16.
+- :computer: Programming since I was 16.

 - :mortar_board: Currently studying for Computer Science Bachelor Degree at [UNIPI](unipi.it).